zenorocha/liferay-learn/docs/dxp-cloud/latest/en/platform-services/continuous-integration.md

    configured through the `LCP_CI_DEPLOY_BRANCH` environment variable.
 The `LCP_CI_DEPLOY_TARGET` environment variable specifies which environment to deploy to.
+1. Load `lcp/ci/Jenkinsfile-after-all`, if it exists.
+This will run when all steps are done.
 1. Load `lcp/ci/Jenkinsfile-post-always`, if it exists.
 This will run both when the build fails and when it succeeds.